andrew-k-21-12/skypescrapper/README.md

 ## TO DO

-1. Refactor and reorganize the code.
+1. Refactor and reorganize the code for the interactive mode (extract into workflows).

-2. Better interactive mode and helpful scripts with clarifications.
+2. Add prerequisites section (NodeJS 14, NPM, Linux libs) and all other updates here.

-3. Add prerequisites section (NodeJS 14, NPM, Linux libs).
+3. Add here: Don't run from root!
+Commands to keep working in the background.